 It’s capable of increasing fuel rating up to 40 points or 4 full numbers — that’s up to 104 octane.
 Here’s the mixing ratio:

-Race Gas Race Fuel Concentrate is not limited to cars, you can use it in various vehicles such as motorcycles, go-karts, boats, jet-skis, and snowmobiles.
+Like others in this list, you can also use it in various vehicles such as motorcycles, go-karts, boats, jet-skis, and snowmobiles.

 Gold Eagle 104+

 Item volume: 16 oz